-Cowpox is a rare viral skin infection caused by the cowpox virus which is a member of the Orthopoxvirus family and a close relative of the now eradicated smallpox virus, which was responsible for the deaths of between 200 – 300 million people in the 20th century.
+Cowpox is a rare viral skin infection caused by the cowpox virus, a member of the Orthopoxvirus family and a close relative of the now eradicated smallpox virus, which was responsible for the deaths of between 200 – 300 million people in the 20th century.

 Cowpox gets its name from the dairymaids who often catch the infection from the udders of cows they milked, however, despite its name, the natural hosts of the virus are in fact rodents.
 Humans, cats, dogs, horses, rodents, cattle and many other mammals can all become infected with the cowpox virus.
 The most common mode of transmission to humans is now via domestic cats.
 Our beloved felines shouldn’t take all the blame for human infection, though, there was an outbreak of cowpox which occurred between pet rats and humans in France in 2009.

-Cowpox is found in Europe and some parts of the former Soviet Union although most cases are in the United Kingdom.
+Cowpox occurs in Europe and some parts of the former Soviet Union.
 The first reported case of cowpox in cats was in 1977.

 How do cats become infected with cowpox?

-The most common mode of infection is inoculation through a bite of an infected rodent during hunting.
+Inoculation through the bite of an infected rodent is the most common mode of infection.
 Rural cats have a higher prevalence than those in cities and towns.
-There is an increased incidence of cowpox in summer and autumn.
+Summer and autumn see an increased incidence of cowpox.
 The virus enters the skin via the wound and replicates locally, creating the characteristic singular lesion at the site of inoculation.

 What are the symptoms of cowpox in cats?

 The incubation period of cowpox is between 9 to 10 days.